graup/django-prompt-responses/docs/models.rst

     .. method:: get_response_objects()

-        Used to determine the objects for instantiating this Prompt.
+        Used to determine the objects for instantiating this prompt.
-        The default implementation is to retrieve a random object from the queryset.
+        The default implementation is to retrieve a number of random objects from the queryset.
-        You can override this method to customize this.
+        You can override this method to customize this behavior.
         See :attr:`Prompt.response_object_type`.

     .. method:: get_response_queryset()

-        The queryset from which the objects will be drawn when instantiating this Prompt.
+        The queryset from which the objects will be drawn when instantiating this prompt.
         The default implementation is to return all objects of type :attr:`Prompt.response_object_type`.

 Scales